-This increases the importance to a company that it have and maintain appropriate reasonable security procedures and practices.
+This increases the importance to an organization that it have and maintain appropriate reasonable security procedures and practices.

 Given the financial exposure of a breach, the prudent business will want to ensure it can be defended against a claim that it has failed to implement appropriate reasonable security procedures and practices.
 Since it is a breach that will trigger consumer action, special attention should be put on defensive strategies that significantly lower the likelihood of a breach.

-- Believing the CIS-20 to be too onerous for smaller organizations, SecureTheVillage, a 401(c)3 community-based nonprofit founded nearly 4 years ago by Citadel, developed a Code of Basic IT Security Management Practices to serve as a minimal set of information security management practices that a buyer of IT services should require of its IT vendor or MSP; a security floor, so-to-speak.
-SecureTheVillage is currently developing a set of Minimum Reasonable Information Security Practices based on its Basic IT Security Management Practices.
-The objective of the Minimum Reasonable Information Security Practices is to support development of an explicit legal standard that certain practices are so basic that a business’ failure to implement them would serve as prima facie evidence that the business’ security procedures and practices are not reasonable.
+SecureTheVillage, a nonprofit that brings together information security practitioners, IT professionals, attorneys, risk managers, law enforcement, educators, and others, has developed a set of Minimum Reasonable Information Security Practices.
+The objective of this minimum set of practices is to support development of an explicit legal standard that certain practices are so basic that a business’ failure to implement them would serve as prima facie evidence that the business’ security procedures and practices are not reasonable.
+The Minimum Reasonable Information Security Practices are designed to be a floor on reasonableness.

 How Citadel Can Help — Defendable Security Procedures and Practices

-Citadel Information Group has provided information security management services to businesses and the not-for-profit community for 17 years.
-Our operational experience in-the-trenches coupled with the work we and our colleagues have done at SecureTheVillage have given us extensive experience in the operational meaning of reasonable security procedures and practices.
+Citadel Information Group has provided information security management services to businesses and the nonprofit community for 17 years.
+Our operational in-the-trenches experience coupled with the work we and our colleagues have done at SecureTheVillage have given us extensive experience in the operational meaning of reasonable security procedures and practices.

 - We work with the client to fully implement Citadel’s Information Security Management Program.
 This step serves as the foundation for being defendable.

 - We work with the client and it’s legal team to document any additional security procedures and practices that might be needed in the client’s particular situation.
-Together with the Information Security Management Program these form appropriate reasonable security procedures and practices.
+Together with the Information Security Management Program these are designed to form appropriate reasonable security procedures and practices.

-- We then work with the client to implement appropriate reasonable security procedures and practices.
+- We then work with the client — often in the role of vCISO — to implement appropriate reasonable security procedures and practices.

 We invite you to contact us for more information on how Citadel’s CCPA, GDPR, and Other Information Security and Privacy Management Services can provide you Information Security Peace of Mind®.